-When: When evaluation is needed to inform decisions directly and programmes are implemented at the pupil level, multi-site trials will often be a useful approach
+When: When evaluation is needed to inform decisions directly and programmes can be implemented at the pupil level without contamination, multi-site trials will often be a useful approach

-When a programme is implemented at the pupil level, we can typically randomise at the pupil level.
+When a programme can be successful implemented at the pupil level without risk of contamination and related challenges, which we acknowledge represent a significant barrier in many such circumstances, we should aim to randomise at the pupil level.
 This is crucial to address pupil-level selection bias which is considerably harder to control for using quasi-experimental designs (e.g., Poet et al., 2022).
 Pupil-level randomisation often allows for adequate precision to detect the kinds of effect sizes seen in education trials with distal outcomes.
 Furthermore, randomising pupils within multiple separate schools (a multi-site trial) allows researchers to measure the site-by-treatment interaction, thus revealing the extent of between-site treatment heterogeneity.
 For examples of such multi-site trials in education, see Weiss et al. (2017), Olsen et al. (2023), and Lord et al. (2021).